Jim Moir: Art

 Moir has produced art both under the name Jim Moir and Vic Reeves.
 This reflects that his art, while serious, also combines with his comedy.
-Moir works in many media including painting, ceramics, photography and lino prints, and has a distinctive style.
+Moir works in many media including painting, ceramics, photography and lino prints.
 His work has been described as Dada-esque, surreal and sometimes macabre.
 For Moir, his art and comedy are different ways of expressing the same idea.
 He says "I think putting your imagination on canvas or a television screen is the same thing" and "I don't differentiate between painting, acting or comedy.
 I think everything I do is art."
 Moir has stated that he is an artist first and a comedian second, and that in ten years time he would like to be remembered for his art and writing, rather than his comedy.